 WHO WE WORK WITH · WELLNESS

-Jardine Studio works with owner-operated yoga studios, breathwork studios, wellness centres, retreat spaces, spas, and named practitioners whose sites need to earn trust, get found, and turn interest into booked visits.
+Jardine Studio works with yoga studios, breathwork studios, wellness centers, retreat spaces, spas, and named practitioners whose sites need to earn trust, get found, and turn interest into booked first visits.

-The studio connects design, development, and SEO so the site feels specific to the practice and easier for new visitors to act on.
+The studio connects design, development, SEO, local search, and booking handoff so the site feels specific to the practice and easier for new visitors to act on.

 WHERE THE PATH BREAKS

 A wellness practice can feel credible the moment someone walks in, while the site still makes the first visit harder than it should be.
-The site reads like a template instead of the practice, photography is thin or generic, and the intro offer is buried below a schedule that does more work than it should.
+The site reads like a template instead of the practice.
+Photography is thin or generic.
+The intro offer is buried below a schedule grid that is doing too much of the selling.

-New visitors cannot quickly tell what the studio offers, who it is for, what the first step looks like, or why this room feels different from the studio down the street.
+New visitors cannot quickly tell what the practice offers, who it is for, what the first visit looks like, or why this room feels different from the one down the street.

 The shared pattern: the practice is real, but the website has not caught up to the experience.